permitio/permit-python-example/README.md

  ### Lets try to create new design when we signed as creator
  - Signin (In the swagger page press on the authorized button and paste the user email)
  - Try to create design using the [create design request](http://127.0.0.1:8000/docs#/design/create_design_design_post)
- - The design should be created
+ - The design should be created (check on your db)
- - Lets comment on the design with creator user
+ - Now Lets comment on the design with creator user

  ## Abac case
  - Now we are going to delete the comment the creator just write